 Begin by removing everything in the area that is to become your meditation space.
 You don't want anything that could be distracting on the walls and there should be no other objects or furniture in the area where you will practice.
 If you're creating a meditation space in part of an existing room, consider privacy screens to cordon off your little corner of the world.
 Remove anything else standing between you and inner peace.

-From floor to ceiling, mute anything loud or obtrusive.
-Cover a loud carpet with a quaint Persian rug; wash away odors and peel away any memories the room holds - positive or negative.
+From floor to ceiling, mute anything that could be obtrusive, wash away odors and peel away any memories the room holds - positive or negative.
 Remove anything from the area that disturbs the still, peaceful time you need to practice your meditation.
-Even if it's a part of another room, this space should only ever be used for meditating, yoga and attaining the peace of mind you seek.
+Even if it's a part of another room, this space should be used for meditating, yoga and attaining the peace of mind you seek.

-Color has a strong influence over mood; thus, if you're going to add paint to the walls, choose a soft color that blends with the environment, not something that will overpower it.
-Your goal is to achieve a color that coordinates with the atmosphere you desire: Medium blues, light browns, pale yellows or other neutral, soft-spoken influences will serve you best.
+Color has a strong influence over mood; thus, if you're going to add paint to the walls, choose a color that blends with your environment, not something that will overpower it.
+Your goal is to achieve a color that coordinates with the atmosphere you desire.
+If you're seeking a peaceful space consider medium blues, light browns, pale yellows or other neutral, soft-spoken influences will serve you well.

 Optimally, you want soft light to filter into the room.
 Therefore, it's best to cover windows with sheer, unobtrusive curtains.
 Fabric that permits light to enter without magnifying it too brightly or distracting from the fluidity of the rest of the room.

-If there aren't any windows in your meditation room, you want to add fixtures that enable you to control the lighting, going from bright and well-light when needed, to soft, dim background auras when meditating.
+If you meditation room does not have windows, you want to add fixtures that enable you to control the lighting, going from bright and well-light when needed, to soft, dim background auras when meditating.
 Candlelight can add a peaceful ambiance, battery-operated candles are really great for lighting a small area.

 If possible you want to add fresh air to your deep breathing.
 Fresh air can boost your mood, health, and mental capacity.
 If there aren't any windows to open, scatter large, simple green potted plants or small trees around the room.
 Out of the way, but nonetheless invoking of a more natural and clean environment.